 Bundle up and heat into Central Park.
 Fireworks start at the Naumburg bandshell, a concert stage located between 66th and 72nd Street.
 If you want to skip the crowds, head to Brooklyn where the best view of the Prospect Park fireworks are from the Grand Army Plaza.
 Music, drinks, and great food are, of course, also part of the fun.
 If you can brave the biting cold win, you can enjoy the best of both worlds on the Brooklyn Bridge.
 From the iconic landmark, you can see all fireworks across the city.

 See a Show at Madison Square Garden

 Want to skip the fireworks?
-Welcome 2018 with the sound of your favorite band.
-Phis returns to madison Square Garden for another New Year’s Eve run.
+Welcome 2019 with the sound of your favorite band.
+Phish returns to Madison Square Garden for their tenth New Year’s Eve run.
 The tireless jam band has played MSG more than 50 times, making it part of an elite club that includes Billy Joel and Elton John.

 More than 700 restaurants have New Year’s Eve specials — either earlier in the evening, so that you can make it in time elsewhere for the stroke of midnight, or party-hat-equipped settings that lead up to midnight.

 At Flora Bar, chef Ignacio Mattos’ uptown seafood stunner in the Met Breuer, two seatings for tasting menus will be offered.
 The seven-course meal with optional caviar course addition includes frog leg with apple vinegar, sea urchin with burrata, and duck breast with foie gras.
 For dessert?
 Layered cake with pear and pecan pie with honey ice cream.

 For a more casual affair, Momofuku Ssam Bar is serving a four-course chef’s tasting menu for just $88 per person.
 Add $30 to include a black truffle add-on and a midnight champagne toast.